 - Try making your own whole wheat cinnamon tortilla chips to increase whole grain consumption.

 - This recipe is best fresh, consider making half the recipe the first time you make it to avoid waste.

 - Let your little ones help make this recipe.
-2-5-year-olds can gather ingredients, rinse produce, and help combine ingredients.
+Children between the ages of 2 and 5 can gather ingredients, rinse produce, and help combine ingredients.
 Children five and older can use a plastic, kid-friendly knife to help cut soft produce, like the strawberries and kiwi in this recipe.